-- While a little rocky, its beach is the best in Key West and is a favorite for snorkeling, with living coral and tropical fish.
+- While a little rocky, its beach is the best in Key West and is a favorite for snorkeling, with clear water, living coral and tropical fish.

 - Secondly, its Civil War fort is well preserved, has a fascinating history and displays the largest cache of Civil War-era seacoast cannons in the U.S.

 - Third, once you pay your admission, you can show your receipt and come back for no extra charge to see the sunset from the fort’s property, with easy parking and lots of room to spread out along the shore.

 Here’s a Florida Rambler report on the park and fort.

 Guided tours of the fort are given daily at noon and there’s a brochure to aid in self-guided tours.

 Here’s another bargain-hunter tip: The fort’s beachfront Cayo Hueso Café offers reasonably priced sandwiches, snacks and cold beverages served on a shaded patio overlooking the beach.

 Fort Zachary Taylor Historic State Park

 The park is open from 8 a.m. until sundown daily.
 The fort closes at 5 p.m.

 Free things to do in Key West: Sunset — and watch for the “green flash”